 11. After the hearing, the Committee will determine by majority vote whether the student has violated each section of the Code of Conduct that the student is charged with violating.

-12. If the student is found to have violated the Code of Conduct, the Committee will then make a recommendation to the associate dean of students on the appropriate sanctions.
+12. If the student is found to have violated the Code of Conduct, the Committee will then make a recommendation to the associate dean of student affairs for community standards on the appropriate sanctions.

-13. The associate dean of students will notify the student in writing of the Committee's decision and the sanctions issued, if any.
+13. The associate dean of student affairs for community standards will notify the student in writing of the Committee's decision and the sanctions issued, if any.

 14. There will be a single written record of the hearing, which normally consists of the statement of alleged misconduct, a summary of the information presented in the hearing, a summary of the statement of the accused, statement of the decision, and the sanctions issued, if any.
 The hearing will not be transcribed or otherwise recorded.

 15. If the accused student fails to appear at the hearing, the Committee may make a decision based on the available information.
-If the associate dean of students determines that good cause exists for the accused student not appearing at the hearing, a new date may be set for the hearing.
+If the associate dean of student affairs for community standards determines that good cause exists for the accused student not appearing at the hearing, a new date may be set for the hearing.

-In certain circumstances, the Dean of Students or a designee may impose a University or residence-hall suspension prior to a meeting with the Student Disciplinary Committee.
+In certain circumstances, the vice president for student life and dean of student affairs or a designee may impose a University or residence-hall suspension prior to a meeting with the Student Disciplinary Committee.
 Interim suspension may be imposed only: a) to ensure the safety and well being of members of the University community or preservation of University property; b) to ensure the student’s own physical or emotional safety and well being; or c) if the student poses a definite threat of disruption of or interference with the normal operations of the University.
-During the interim suspension, students will be denied access to the residence halls and/ or to the campus (including classes) and/or all other University activities or privileges for which the students might otherwise be eligible, as the Dean of Students or the designee may determine to be appropriate.
+During the interim suspension, students will be denied access to the residence halls and/ or to the campus (including classes) and/or all other University activities or privileges for which the students might otherwise be eligible, as the vice president or the designee may determine to be appropriate.